 Details of the directors' remuneration for the year is set out in Note 5.
-Information about the remuneration of each director is shown in the Remuneration Report.
+Information about the remuneration of each director is shown in the Remuneration Report on page 13.
 The directors are considered to be the Group's key management personnel.